 To be "on Country" means more than to be standing on a particular patch of earth, within a particular political division.
-For Indigenous people, Country is more than land, sea and sky; it is also the holistic systems of nature that dynamically work together and the associated cultural and spiritual customs, rituals and responsibilities that carry on its knowledge and ethics.
+For Indigenous people, Country is more than land, sea and sky; it's also the holistic systems of nature that dynamically work together and the associated cultural and spiritual customs, rituals and responsibilities that carry on its knowledge and ethics.

-From the website Common Ground, an Aboriginal led organisation that aims to "help Australians see the value of Aboriginal and Torres Strait Islander cultures through providing access to engaging and authentic content that will help bridge gaps in knowledge":
+From the website of Common Ground, an Aboriginal-led organisation that aims to "help Australians see the value of Aboriginal and Torres Strait Islander cultures through providing access to engaging and authentic content that will help bridge gaps in knowledge":

 Rather than owning land, people develop strong intimate knowledge and connection for a place that is related to them.
 The intimate knowledge of a place forms this strong connection that is inherent to Indigenous identity.